 The plants all had to be cut down and only some of it could be harvested.
-If you have these worms in your garden then choose one of the recommended remedies below, if you have a hitch hiker into your home then just destroy the whole plant.
+If you have these worms on your basil, then choose one of the recommended remedies below.
+If you have a lot of hitch hikers into your home then just destroy the whole plant.

 There are a few remedies that you can choose from depending on how squeamish you are.

-You can choose BTK (Bacillus thuringiensis kurstakis) concentrate and make a spray out of it, or you can choose hand picking or using row cover material if you’re planting outside.
+You can choose BTK (Bacillus thuringiensis kurstakis) concentrate and make a diluted spray out of it or you can choose hand picking or using row cover material if you’re planting outside.

 BTK spray is a natural pesticide comprised of a certain BT bacteria named “kurstakis” that attacks worms and caterpillars only.

-If you notice fast moving white coloured butterflies in the spring then you’ll know that you are a facing a fight with Cabbage worms in the upcoming season.
+If you notice fast moving white coloured butterflies in the spring then you’ll know that you are a facing an upcoming fight with Cabbage worms in the upcoming season.